Series 1 - Episode 19

 A man in a trenchcoat and trilby stops at a noticeboard outside a tobacconist's in a seedy part of Soho.
 He picks a card showing a young woman's face and contact details then heads to the nearest phone box.
 He dials GERard 1071 and a skinny girl called May (Hazel Graeme) answers.
 She gives him her address - 27 Brunton Street and adds "It's the second bell, just walk right up..."

-Elsewhere in London in Bussell's, a large toy store, Ann (Mitzi Rogers) finishes serving a woman when the tannoy announces the store is closing for the night.
-Inside an office, a hand reaches for a cane-handled umbrella and bowler hat - but it's not Steed; it the store manager, Henry Burge (Tony Van Bridge), who leaves his office and sees Bunty (Sally Smith) turn down an offer from a man called Johnny (Brian Jackson), and remind him to take his spaceship.
-He watches her keenly and asks her if everything is alright as she passes him.
+Elsewhere in London, in Bussell's, a large department store, Ann (Mitzi Rogers) finishes serving a woman as the loudspeakers announce the store is closing for the night.
+Inside an office, a hand reaches for a cane-handled umbrella and bowler hat - but it's not Steed; it the toy department manager, Henry Burge (Tony Van Bridge), who leaves his office and sees Bunty (Sally Smith) turn down an offer from a man called Johnny (Brian Jackson), and remind him to take his spaceship.
+He watches her keenly and asks her if everything is all right as she passes him.
 He then goes past Alice (Nina Marriott), who is selling a panda to another customer.

 Bunty has gone to the female change room where May tells her she doesn't think she can come tonight.
 Bunty pleads with her, saying a family friend is taking her out to dinner and will be at the hostel where the shop girls live at a quarter to nine.
 Alice enters and observes that May is lucky to have a flat rather than the "lockup for young ladies" that the hostel is.
 She adds that May's flat is probably crawling with wealthy boyfriends and a moment later is shocked when May removes her shop uniform blouse when changing and they see she's black and blue all over.
 May tells them to mind their own business, finishes dressing, and leaves.
 Alice and Bunty discuss the bruises, Alice thinks she has "man trouble" but is tough and knows what she's doing.
 Bunty tells Alice that she's being taken out to dinner that night.
 Dr Keel, who is a friend of her father, is keeping an eye on her.
 Alice arching observes that it will be "very proper" and Bunty replies, "Yes, I'm afraid so."